-Finally, once liability has been established, compensation will be calculated, and it might be reduced if not wearing a seatbelt caused your injuries to be worse than they would’ve been.
+Finally, once liability has been established, compensation will be calculated, and it might be reduced if you weren’t wearing a seatbelt caused your injuries to be worse than they would’ve been.
 We’ll explain these calculations later on in this guide.

 Eligibility To Claim Compensation If Injured Whilst Not Wearing A Seatbelt

-If you’re wondering if you can claim compensation if not wearing a seatbelt, then this section could be helpful to you.
+If you’re wondering if you can claim compensation if you weren’t wearing a seatbelt, then this section could be helpful to you.
 As described earlier in this guide, to be eligible to claim for any type of road traffic accident, you’ll need to show that:

 - An accident happened;

 - Caused by another road user;

 - And the accident happened because they were negligent.